Particular/docs.particular.net/nservicebus/messaging/best-practice-enforcement.md

 You can bypass these enforcements by defining all your messages as plain messages.

-BETA: In Version 6 you can now override the default behavior
+NOTE: In Version 6 you can now override the default behavior

 You can now turn this feature on and off on the endpoint level using: